 10.4.
 Dissemination format - microdata access

-The conditions under which certain users can have access to microdata are regulated by The Ordinance on the conditions and manner of use of statistical data for scientific purposes.
+The conditions under which certain users can have access to microdata are regulated by The Ordinance on the conditions and terms of access and use of confidential statistical data of the Croatian Bureau of Statistics for scientific purposes (OG, No. 5/23).

-Monthly indicators are transmitted to Eurostat in form which is acceptable in the transitional period (2021 - 2023) - total production, buildings and civil engineering, on the same day when the data are published in the national publication (average 56 days after the end of the reference period).
+Monthly indicators are transmitted to Eurostat using SDMX for total production (F) on a same day when the data are published in the national publication (average 54 days after the end of the reference period).

 10.6.
 Documentation on methodology